Sexo, pudor y lágrimas

-Sexo, pudor y lágrimas (Sex, Shame, and Tears) is a Mexican film, the second of the so-called New Era of the Cinema of Mexico (after Like Water for Chocolate) and the directorial debut of Antonio Serrano.
+Sexo, pudor y lágrimas (Sex, Shame, and Tears) is a Mexican romantic comedy drama film, the second of the so-called New Era of the Cinema of Mexico (after Like Water for Chocolate) and the directorial debut of Antonio Serrano.
 The film won five Ariel Awards.

 The film is based on Serrano's stage play of the same name, which ran for two years.
 The film broke box-office records in Mexico, grossing MX$118 million (roughly US$11 million).
 It played for six months, and was seen by more than eight million people in Mexico alone.

 Plot

 Tomás returns to Mexico after a seven-year trip around the world, to visit his friends Carlos and Ana, a couple going through relationship problems.
 Ana is seduced by Tomás, who is also her ex-boyfriend, which causes Carlos to kick Tomás out of their home.
 Although instead of Tomás leaving, Ana leaves and moves across the street to the apartment of their friends Miguel and Andrea, another couple going through problems.
 The situation becomes a battle of the sexes when Miguel is kicked-out for cheating on Andrea and sent to live with the "guys" across the street and María, their friend, joins the "girls" in a boycott against all men.
 Tomas then has a fling with Andrea and gets caught in the act.
 After seeing the emptiness of his life, punctuated with him making a scene at a local nightclub, Tomas declares his love for Ana before apparently committing suicide by walking into an elevator shaft.